ITzSYUK/StalkerModLauncher/README.md

 <a id="english"></a>

-## English
+## STALKER Mod Launcher | English

-**S.T.A.L.K.E.R.
-Mod Launcher** is a Windows launcher for local S.T.A.L.K.E.R. modifications and standalone X-Ray builds.
+**Windows launcher for local S.T.A.L.K.E.R. modifications and standalone X-Ray builds.
 It keeps profiles, saves, logs and settings separate without modifying the original game or mod folders.

 Regular profiles do not copy the whole game.
 The stable Workspace mode connects source files with NTFS links, while the experimental USVFS mode uses the virtual filesystem from Mod Organizer 2.